The Number One Reason Your Houseplants Are Dying

 Here's the most important tip!
 I think you'll be surprised at what's killing your houseplants...

-I know many think the more water the better, but you're probably watering them way too much.
+I know many think the more water the better, but if you're plants are struggling, you're probably watering them way too much.
 People are always shocked when I tell them I only water my fiddles every two to three weeks...sometimes longer!

 And each time I don't give them as much as you'd think.
 My largest plants get two cups of water at the most: